oogles/djem/docs/topics/permissions.rst

 Supported permissions
 =====================

-Any existing permission can be used with the object-level permissions system, though it may not make sense for all of them.
+Any existing permission can be used with the OLP system, though it may not make sense for all of them.
 For example, Django provides default "add" permissions for all models.
 It doesn't make sense for adding to involve object-level permissions, as no object would yet exist on which to *check* for an "add" permission.
-That being said, the object-level permissions system contains no logic preventing you from using *any* permission at the object level.
+That being said, the OLP system contains no logic preventing you from using *any* permission at the object level.

 If the default Django-provided permissions ("add", "change" and "delete") aren't enough, you can add custom permissions via the ``permissions`` attribute of a model's inner ``Meta`` class, as per the `Django documentation <https://docs.djangoproject.com/en/stable/topics/auth/customizing/#custom-permissions>`_.

-Any permissions added this way are automatically supported by the object-level permissions system.
+Any permissions added this way are automatically supported by the OLP system.
 You just need to define the necessary methods on the model class, :ref:`as described below <permissions-defining>`.
 And remember: a user must have the standard, model-level permission before object-level permissions will even be checked.
 It does not matter *how* the user is granted the model-level permission, as long as they have it.
 That is, it may be granted to the user specifically, or to any one of the groups they belong to.

 .. _permissions-defining: